zkdeng-uofa/UDC-Model/README.md

 ### Example

 The example above shows higher costs (3.0) for certain misclassifications, encouraging the model to be more careful about specific class confusions.

-## Image Processor Configuration

-The training script uses fast image processors by default (`use_fast=True`) for better performance.
-This eliminates warnings about slow processors and provides faster preprocessing.

-- **Fast processors**: Optimized implementations with better performance
-- **Slow processors**: Legacy implementations (can be used with `use_fast=False` if needed)

 ## Metrics and Visualization Features